 Luísa Dias Diogo became the first woman Prime Minister of Mozambique in 2004, representing the Mozambique Liberation Front, which has ruled the country since the nation’s independence in 1975.

 Diogo was born in 1958 and went on to study economics at Maputo's Eduardo Mondlane University.
 After graduating with a bachelor's degree in 1983, she continued her studies at the University of London, where she earned a master's degree in financial economics in 1992.
-Diogo went to work for the World Bank, serving as program officer in Mozambique from 1993-1994.
+Diogo then went to work for the World Bank, serving as program officer in Mozambique from 1993-1994.

 During Prime Minister Diogo's time in power, she was especially focused on gender equality and women’s empowerment.
 She recently launched the Network of Women Ministers and Parliamentarians network, which brings together women ministers and parliamentarians to strengthen advocacy and lobbying activities in favor of gender equality legislation.

-in 2004 she was awarded Finance Minister if the Year by the Banker magazine.
+In 2004 she was awarded Finance Minister if the Year by the Banker magazine.